Help Centre

 If a provider wishes to use direct deposit, a registration form may be printed from the Secure Provider Web Portal at secure.medavie.bluecross.ca/eai/login.

-How soon I will be reimbursed for a submitted claim?
+How soon will I be reimbursed for a submitted claim?

 A payment schedule is published on the Secure Provider Web Portal, each year, identifying all scheduled payment dates.
 You can also contact the Medavie Contact Centre at 1-888-614-1880 for further information on payment schedule.